Saltwater Canal Homes with Gulf Access

-Low tide, combined with strong winds pushing the water out of the Canal, can rain on your parade.
-If the boat dock in front of the house is deep enough, that doesn’t mean that the canal is deep enough in its entirety.
+Low tide, combined with strong winds pushing the water out of the canal, can rain on your parade.
+If the boat dock in front of the house is deep enough, that doesn’t mean that the canal’s whole stretch is deep enough.

 Sailboat Water Access to the Gulf